kevzhao2/triton-old/README.md

   lua["t2"] = new Test2();
   lua.DoString("x = t2 + t1");
   ```
-* Triton is, in general, faster for .NET to Lua context switches and vice versa.
-See below for the one case this isn't true.
+* Triton is, in general, somewhat faster for .NET to Lua context switches and vice versa.
+See below for at least one case where this isn't true.

 ### Disadvantages
 * Triton only supports event handler types that are "compatible" with the signature `void (object, EventArgs)`.
 Other types would require dynamic method generation, which is not possible on AOT.